jwhitham/HeadlessDoom/README.md

-# Instructions:
+# Instructions

-Run `make` to compile with GCC, or build the project in Visual Studio.
+Run `make` to compile with GCC/Clang, or build the project in Visual Studio.

 Copy `doom.wad` into the `headless\_doom` directory,
 and unzip `DdQ-1941.zip` into the `headless\_doom` directory.